Call Us Today

 Many people wonder whether there’s a real difference between a lawyer and an attorney—and depending on who you ask, you might get different answers.
 The terms are often used interchangeably in everyday conversation, and even legal professionals don’t always agree on a strict distinction.

-Still, there are some general guidelines that help clarify how these titles are commonly understood.
+Despite this disagreement, there are some general guidelines that help clarify how the terms lawyer and attorney are commonly understood.

 Is There a Real Difference?